bottlerocket-os/bottlerocket/SECURITY_GUIDANCE.md

 ```

 We recommend leaving these settings at the default values, which will enforce the requested NVIDIA GPU limits for unprivileged containers.

+### Limit use of NVIDIA GPU Time-Slicing
+Bottlerocket supports NVIDIA GPU time-slicing, enabling system administrators to allocate a set of replicas for a GPU, which can be assigned to individual pods for running various workloads.

+Internally, GPU time-slicing is used to multiplex workloads from multiple replicas of the same underlying GPU, providing each process with an equal share of time across all pods.
+However, while time-slicing allows sharing of GPUs among multiple workloads, it does not provide memory or fault isolation between replicas.

+Without memory isolation, all workloads share the same memory space, which can lead to contention, and possible interference between processes.
+This can affect the predictability and performance of each workload, as one process may consume more resources than anticipated, leaving less available for others.
+Moreover, without fault isolation, if one process fails, it has the potential to affect all other processes running on the GPU.
+These impacts can happen to processes running in different containers with different privilege levels.

+We recommend keeping the NVIDIA GPU time-slicing feature in a disabled state and only enabling it when necessary.

 ### Do not run containers as UID 0